 - Encouragement to teachers to integrate nutrition education into core curriculum areas such as math, science, social studies, and language arts, as applicable.

-- The availability of parent educational opportunities to inform them about nutrition and physical activity, including information about healthful foods and beverages to provide to their child and to bring to school activities and events.
+- The availability of parent educational opportunities to inform them about nutrition and physical activity, local social-emotional resources, including information about healthful foods and beverages to provide to their child and to bring to school activities and events.
 These educational opportunities may include, but not be limited to, education provided in the form of handouts, postings on the district’s website, articles and information provided in district or school newsletters, presentations that focus on nutritional value and healthy lifestyles, and through any other appropriate means available for reaching parents.

 Goal #2.
 The district will support and promote proper dietary habits contributing to students’ health status and academic performance.